djotaku/adventofcode/2021/README.md

 ## Days I could Not Complete

 ### Part 1 sections still incomplete:
 - Day 15 - Attended WorldCon 2021, so I only had a few minutes here and there between panels to attempt the puzzle.
 My attempts in the few free moments failed.
 Will have to return to it later.
+Did start on progress on 20 Dec, but got stuck on a bug with my Dijkstra implementation.
 - Day 16 - Attended WorldCon 2021, so I only had a few minutes here and there between panels to attempt the puzzle.
 My attempts in the few free moments failed.
 Will have to return to it later.
 - Day 19 - I was catching up with previous days I'd missed.
 I wrote myself some notes for when I come back across it later.
 - Day 20 - I am very close, but failing because I can't get the edges right